Reversible Quantization Index Modulation for Static Deep Neural Network Watermarking: Introduction

 \section{Introduction}

-Due to their remarkable performance, deep neural networks (DNNs) have been widely applied in many fields, such as image steganography \cite{tang2021steganography}, signal denoising \cite{lou2022112333}, and so on.
-Watermarking DNNs is an important step in protecting the intellectual property embedded in these models \cite{barni2021challenge}.
-With the increasing use of deep learning based systems, there is a risk that someone can use or modify the model without providing attribution to the original author.
-Watermarking adds an extra layer of security that allows the original author to prove ownership of the model and protect it from unauthorized access and use.
-Additionally, watermarking can be used to track the provenance of a model, ensure the integrity of the weights and parameters, facilitate model versioning and enable the identification of malicious models.
+\IEEEPARstart{D}{eep} neural networks (DNNs) have gained significant popularity due to their remarkable performance and have found applications in various fields \cite{montavon2018methods,sze2017efficient,szegedy2013deep,samek2021explaining,radhakrishnan2023wide,tang2021steganography,lou2022112333}.
+However, the increasing use of deep learning-based systems also poses a risk of unauthorized usage or modification of DNN models without proper attribution to the original authors.
+To address this concern, watermarking techniques for DNNs have emerged as an important step in protecting the intellectual property embedded in these models \cite{barni2021challenge}.
+Watermarking provides an additional layer of security that allows the original authors to prove ownership of their models, safeguard them from unauthorized access and use, track their provenance, ensure integrity, facilitate versioning, and identify malicious models \cite{regazzoni2021protecting}.

-DNN watermarking is classified into static and dynamic watermarking depending on where the watermark can be read from \cite{li2021survey}. i) For static watermarking (see, e.g., \cite{uchida2017embedding,kuribayashi2021white,li2021spread,pagnotta2022tattooed}), the watermark can be read directly from the network weights.
-The weights are determined during the training phase, and they are of floating-point formats, which differs from the popular unsigned-integer format of images. ii) For dynamic watermarking (see, e.g., \cite{li2021payloadwatermarking,fei2022GanWatermarking}), when fed with some crafted inputs, a dynamic watermark can alter the behavior of the network, which makes the watermark message visible in the model output.